 Then an email arrived that changed the trajectory of my career, a call for applications for President of a small college in central Vermont.

 While never aspiring to be a college President, out of curiosity I applied for the presidency at Goddard College, one of the original experimental and learner-driven schools in the United States.
 I was thinking about stepping out of the search process before it got too far until I learned that the school, a source of inspiration for my work on self-directed learning over the years, was on the brink of closure.
 It was in serious trouble with the accreditors, had a five year downward enrollment trend, and was in the middle of a financial crisis.
 Something compelled me to want the job more than ever, to be part of striving to save one of the great learner-driven higher education experiments in US history.
 They offered me the job and I moved to Vermont.
-Over the next couple of years we addressed many of the major concerns, were removed from probation with the accreditors, built back some financial stability, rebuilt admissions/marketing/development, and even achieved the largest incoming fall and spring classes in five years during a global pandemic.
+Over the next three years we addressed many of the major concerns, were removed from probation with the accreditors, built back some financial stability, rebuilt admissions/marketing/development, and even achieved the largest incoming fall and spring classes in five years during a global pandemic.

 As much as I embrace the call to lead and serve as a University president, I’m still an applied researcher, designer, educator, and writer at heart, always at some stage of progress toward finishing my next writing or other creative project.